jbhopkins/bioxtasraw/docs/source/tutorial/s2_align.rst

 one model (the reference) is the high resolution structure while the other (the target) is the bead model reconstruction.

 #.
-Open the CIFSUP window by selecting Tools->ATSAS->CIFSUP from the menu bar
+Open the CIFSUP window by selecting Tools->ATSAS->Align (SUPCOMB/CIFSUP) from the menu bar

     |align_atsas_menu_png|